AirshipCMS/Airship-Foundation-Starter-Project/README.md

 [install.airshipcms.io](https://install.airshipcms.io)

 ### Installing the cli tools for Windows
-Nope.
-Airship CMS CLI Launcher is not available for Windows.
+Airship CMS CLI Launcher is not available for Windows yet.
-Get a Mac OSX ^10.?.? or use Linux.

-### About the Launcher
 The Airship CLI tool allows you to `airship serve` content locally from your Airship CMS Project.
 It also allows you to `airship land` to sync files down to your computer from the server, and `airship launch` to deploy your project.

 ----

-## Local Development Setup
+# Local Development Setup
 In your terminal, navigate to an _empty directory_ for your project.
 If you are using an SCM tool, this is the root directory for your repository.

 - Run `airship login projectname`, and `y` to set the project root.
 Enter your superadmin email and password for the project